Hi there, Rajat here!

 • My primary research interests are human mobility dynamics and transportation planning, including transportation equity, spatial accessibility, mobility patterns and travel behavior, urban environment and emissions, and network science.

-• I'm very interested in data analysis, especially expolatory analysis and visualization.
+• I'm very interested in spatial data analysis, especially expolatory analysis and visualization.

 Publications